skillrepos/copilot-ext/labs.md

   http://127.0.0.1:5000/items/search?q=milk
 ```

-2. Notice that we get a 500 response indicating that the function cannot be completed.
+2. Notice that we get a 404 response and a message indicating that the URL was not found on the server.

 3. In our repository, we already have a GitHub Issue for this feature.
-Take a look at it by clicking on this link:  <add link for GitHub Issue #1>
+Take a look at it by clicking on this link: [GitHub Issue #1](https://github.com/skillrepos/ai-sdlc/issues/1)

 4. In order to use this information as context for the AI, we'll add the text of the issue to the AI's prompt context.
 First, we need to get the text from the issue.
 We have a script for this in our project.
 Run the command below to do this.
 (The "1" is the number of the GitHub Issue.)